qszhuan/dnn-step-by-step/README.md

 # dnn-step-by-step
-some samples of book 'deep learning step by step with python'
+code examples of book 'deep learning step by step with python'

 ## Python Environment setup